sofiayem/rtd-doc-tests/docs/source/basics.rst

 The architecture is split into four layers:

-* At the top layer are distributed applications (:ref:`contracts <contracts>`) owned by and tailored for companies who serve other companies.
+* At the top layer are distributed business applications owned by and tailored for companies who serve other companies.
+Everything is a :ref:`smart contract <contracts>` in the Insolar network and the contracts are the gears that keep the applications running.
 * The next layer represents business services and templates for business applications provided by vendors.
+Templates are the application building blocks.
 * At the third layer are :ref:`clouds <fed_of_clouds>` and :ref:`domains <domains>`.
-Cloud infrastructure can be public and offered by governments or even communities as a public good (crowd-sourced computational resources) and domains serve as governance tools.
+Cloud infrastructure can be public and offered by governments or even communities as a public good (crowd-sourced computational resources).
+Domains serve as governance tools.
+Starting from this layer, the abstraction complexity grows progressively right up to the top layer.
 * At the bottom layer are providers of :ref:`hardware capacities <globulas>` organized into national and/or industrial compute & storage resources.

 Insolar focuses its research & development in the three bottom layers making the top one easy to use for enterprises wishing to integrate with the Insolar blockchain.